bbrownekianda/docs/getting-started/create_process/conditions.md

 2. **Action**: Then the Signature button appears
 3. **Otherwise action:** Else the decision is 'No' and the Feedback text box appears

-As one of the most commonly used rules that uses conditions is the **Workflow** rule, **Hide or Disable**, we will use this as an example in the steps and video below.
+As one of the most commonly used rules that uses conditions is the **Workflow** rule, **Hide or Disable**, we will use this as an example in the video and [Getting started](#getting-started-with-conditions) section below.

 ***Using conditions in rules: Example of Hide or disable***